-Please know that we are a five star licenced preschool and we follow directions and guidance from NC Division of Child Development and Early Education.
+Please know that we are a five star licenced preschool and we follow directions and guidance from North Carolina Department of Health and Human Services: Division of Child Development and Early Education.
 We have regular contact with the local health department as well as the WNC health nurse for daycare centers and preschools as well as our licensing director.
 The guidelines change as we find out more information, so we will adjust our policies as needed.
 The guidelines that we follow are here.

 Drop-off and Pick up:

-To minimize exposure, parents and visitors are not allowed to enter the preschool or playground.
-We are asking parents to stay in their cars and wait for a teacher to approach your car to get your child in the car or out.
-This worked very well during summer camp.
-This does not leave space and time for socialization with other parents or teachers, but if you need to check in, we can set up a time to talk.
+To minimize exposure, we prefer parents and visitors to refrain from entering the preschool or playground unless necessary.
+We will continue to have a car line for pick up and drop off.
+This does not leave space and time for socialization with other parents or teachers, but if you need to check in, we can check in quickly or set up a time to talk.

 When to keep your child at home, illness, quarantine, and returning to school:

 Please do not bring your child to school if they are sick.